Class of 2017

 David Lawless, Canada currently serves as a Senior Policy Advisor in the Government of Canada, working to prepare communities and the country for the low-carbon future.
-David holds a Master of Science from the University of Oxford where he studied international environmental policy as a William Lyon Mackenzie King Fellow and as an NSERC Alexander Graham Bell Scholar.
-Prior to joining government, David completed an innovation fellowship at the MaRS Discovery District, during which designed a clean-tech device that empowers citizens to be smarter energy consumers.
+Prior to joining government, David completed an innovation fellowship at the MaRS Discovery District, Canada's largest innovation centre, during which he designed a clean-tech device that empowers citizens to be smarter energy consumers.
 During his career, David served as a Canadian representative for the British Council at the United Nations in Geneva and New York and worked at national parks across Canada.
-In 2016, he was elected a Fellow of the Royal Canadian Geographical Society whose mission is to make Canada better known to Canadians and to the world.
+In 2018, he was appointed an Innovator-in-Residence at the Banff Centre for Arts & Creativity.
+David was previously a WISE Global Fellow with the Qatar Foundation in the Middle East where he co-designed a skill-sharing platform for refugees.
+In recognition of services to make Canada better known to Canadians and to the world, he was elected a Fellow of the Royal Canadian Geographical Society.

 Hilda Liswani, Namibia Hilda Liswani is an award winning serial social entrepreneur and a catalyser of inclusive impact investments into Sub-Saharan Africa.
 Her focus on sustainable investments has lead to her collaboration with large private and public-sector organizations such as the European Union, The MasterCard Foundation and Siemens AG in the negotiation and implementation of sustainable development initiatives.
 Today she is spearheading WeBloom which is a flagship initiative of her organisation, Bloom Investments.
 WeBloom takes a unique look at one of the nuances of innovation and enterprise development in Africa - women entrepreneurs.
 By using design thinking, sustainable business models and institutional pairing, WeBloom is equipping and building the pipeline of female led entrepreneurs in Africa within the renewable energy, Agriculture and e-commerce.
 WeBloom is building the pipeline of investable female lead enterprises in these industries to reshape the future of not only investments but also leadership in enterprise in Africa.